 And now that Cricut has released the EasyPress Mini, there’s even more options for crafting with small and oddly shaped objects.

 Using the Cricut Easy Press to Heat Set Fabric Paint

 I recently stenciled a colourful canvas table runner for my dining room and the fabric medium called for setting the fabric paint with a heat.
 Instead of using an iron I used the Cricut EasyPress, which was a quicker method and with a more accurate temperature setting.

 Using the Cricut EasyPress to Fix Peeling Decals

 Do you ever find the decals on your printed tees start to peel away?
 The next time this happens to you, take out the Cricut EasyPress and apply some heat using the EasyPress heat settings guide to fix those peeling edges.

-With so many uses for the EasyPress, we can’t help but feel inspired to get creating.
+We hope you’ve found inspiration with these Cricut EasyPress projects.
 If you’re ever unsure of which temperature to use and settings to follow, refer to Cricut’s EasyPress Interactive Guide.
 They’ve done all the pre-work for us so we can confidently use the EasyPress for best results.